 Use a blemish serum

 If you're sporting an acneic skin type, less is more when it comes to your skincare routine.
-A two-in-one serum that targets active breakouts and works to fade acne spots over time can have some serious benefits for both treating the fungal acne and ensuring it doesn't leave its trace behind.
+A two-in-one serum that targets active breakouts and works to fade acne spots over time may have some serious benefits for both treating the fungal acne and ensuring it doesn't leave its trace behind.

 Try a prescription oral medication